goedel-gang/bash-utils/README.md

 try it out by running `demo/demo_bash`.

 Similarly, I have included a `prompt.zsh`, `zshrc` and `demo/demo_zsh`.
-See below screenshot for what they should hopefully look like.
+See below screenshot for what they should hopefully look like (in this screenshot I used tab completion.
+It's a little hard to see, but it's definitely there, in between the `h` and the `ello\ world` (which is to say, I didn't have to type any backslashes)).

 A recommendation for Zsh users that fills a similar niche is the Zsh native `hash -d` command (`man zshall`), which provides directory hashes with a prefix